vuestorefront/storefront-next13-boilerplate/GUIDE.md

 The most important files of the `Server Middleware` app are:

-- `src/index.ts` - Express server that handle all requests to the third party platforms from the SDK
+- `src/index.ts` - Express server entry point that handles all requests to the third-party platforms from the SDK
-- `middleware.config.ts` - Vue storefront integration configuration
+- `middleware.config.ts` - Vue Storefront integration configuration

 For more info about `Server Middleware` refer to the [documentation](https://docs.vuestorefront.io/v2/architecture/server-middleware.html).